rikosintie/Discovery/usage.md

 ## Update the procurve-config-file.txt file

 This file contains all of the `show commands` that will be sent to the switches.
-It has fifty commands in it including many that may not apply to customer:
+It has fifty commands in it including many that may not apply to the customer:

 - show lacp peer
 - show lacp local